taiwangoldcard/website/README.md

 ### Running automated tests

+All tests are ran automatically via [github workflows](./.github/workflows/tests.yml) when you push a commit.
+However, you can still run the tests on local by following these steps:

 1. First, install node / npm.
 This is required for the test executable.
 You may use [Node Version Manager](https://github.com/nvm-sh/nvm):

 ```